-Maternity portraits are typically taken sometime between 28 and 32 weeks, so there’s not much room for error if you’re not happy with the results.
-This expert advice will help you choose a photographer who gets it right the first time.
+Maternity portraits are typically taken between 28 and 32 weeks, so there’s not much room for error if you’re not happy with the results.
+These tips will help you get it right the first time.

-Start exploring your options three to four months into your pregnancy, so you have plenty of time to research and compare different photographers, ask questions and address concerns.
+Look into your options at the end of your first trimester, so you have plenty of time to research and compare different photographers, ask questions and address concerns.
 What’s the price point?
 What does the package include?
 Do you feel relaxed with this photographer?
 Will she be doing the editing?
-“This is a great time to get to know your photographer a little bit prior to the session so you can be comfortable during the shoot,” says Alicia Gines of California-based Alicia Gines Photography.
+“This is a great time to get to know your photographer before the session so you can be comfortable at the shoot,” says Alicia Gines of California-based Alicia Gines Photography.

 Find a Specialist

 Browse the photographer’s website to get a feel for her past experience and areas of expertise.
-Does she have a variety of examples to look at?
-Does she primarily shoot maternity sessions?
-That’s a good sign.
+If she has a variety of examples from maternity sessions, that’s a good sign.
 “Experienced shooters will be familiar with the most flattering angles for your pregnant body, and know how to focus on your belly while deemphasizing other (also expanding!) body parts, like your hips, arms and legs,” says Jennifer Loomis of Jennifer Loomis Photography.
 “Similar or redundant images on the website can indicate a lack of creative artistry.”

 Think About Style

 As you consider a photographer, think about what you want your photos to look like.
 Are you hoping for something artistic and moody, or simple and realistic?
-Do you want to be in an interesting environment, like the beach, or would you prefer more formal portraits with a simple backdrop?
-“Find a professional whose work speaks to you and that you can see yourself in,” Gines says.
-Also ask whether she uses film or digital (or both, which many are able to do).
+Do you want to be in an interesting environment, or would you prefer more formal portraits with a simple backdrop?
+“Find someone whose work speaks to you and that you can see yourself in,” Gines says.
+Also ask whether she uses film or digital (or both).
 Images shot on film have a soft, organic look that can lend a nostalgic feel, while digital has a sharper quality, vibrant colors and an overall crispness.